lukapetrovic-git/ansible-role-wordpress/README.md

 # Ansible role: Wordpress
-Wordpress role for Ansible with MySql, Nginx, PHP
+Wordpress role for Ansible with MySql, Nginx, PHP for Ubuntu

 # Requirements
 No special requirements, note that this role requires root access, so either run with a global become: yes, or invoke the role in your playbook.